 Molecular Environmental Microbiology (MEMlab).
 Coordinator: Cappelletti

-To study the genomic, molecular and biotechnological aspects of the microbial interaction with organic and inorganic contaminants and the bacterial response to environmental stress conditions and toxic compounds
+Studying the genomic, molecular and biotechnological aspects of the microbial interaction with organic and inorganic contaminants and the bacterial response to environmental stress conditions and toxic compounds.

 Research themes

-• Genomic, molecular and metabolic analysis of bacteria of environmental and industrial interest capable of metabolising and/or biotransforming contaminants both in planktonic growth and in the form of biofilms;
+• Genomic, molecular and metabolic analysis of bacteria of environmental and industrial interest capable of metabolising and/or biotransforming contaminants.

-• Omics and functional analyses of microbial strains and microbial communities isolated from natural environments (even extreme ones, e.g. caves, contaminated sites, glaciers) and bioreactors, possessing metabolic capacities of biotechnological interest (e.g. the ability to degrade toxic compounds, accumulate metals, produce bioactive molecules) and involved in processes of bioremediation, bioremediation, bioreaching, and biogeochemical cycles in aquatic and terrestrial environments;
+• Omic and functional analyzes of microrganims microbial from natural environments (caves, contaminated sites, glaciers) and bioreactors, with metabolic capabilities of biotechnological interest (e.g. ability to degrade toxic compounds, accumulate metals, produce bioactive molecules) and involved in bioremediation, biomineralization, bioleaching, and biogeochemical cycles processes in aquatic and terrestrial environments.

-• Characterisation of the antibacterial activity of various materials and/or compounds and the bacterial response to associated stress and toxicity.
+• Characterization of the antibacterial activity of materials and/or compounds of different kinds and study of the bacterial stress response.

 Lab members